gauntface/web-push-book/src/_content/chapter-01/02-how-push-works.md

 It's an IETF standard that defines how you make an API call to a push service.

 The API call requires certain headers to be set and the data to be a stream of bytes.
-We'll look at libraries to make this API call for us.
+We'll look at libraries that can perform this API call for us as well as how to do it ourselves.

 ### What can the API do?

-The API provides a way to send a message to a user, with data, and provide instructions of *how* to send the message.
+The API provides a way to send a message to a user, with / without data, and provide instructions of *how* to send the message.

 The data you send with a push message must be encrypted.
-This prevents push services being able to view the data sent in a push message.
-This is important given that it's the browser who decides which push service to use,.
-This opens the door to browsers being able to isn't a push service that isn't safe.
+The reason for this is that it prevents push services, who could be anyone, from being able to view the data sent with the push message.
+This is important given that it's the browser who decides which push service to use, which could opene the door to browsers using a push service that isn't safe or secure.

-When you send a push message the push service will receive the API call and queue the message.
-This queue will remain until the users device comes online and the push service can deliver the messages.
-The instructions you can give to the push service defines how the push message is queued.
+When you trigger a push message, the push service will receive the API call and queue the message.
+This message will remain queued until the users device comes online and the push service can deliver the messages.
+The instructions you can give to the push service define how the push message is queued.

 The instructions include details like:

 - The time-to-live for a push message.
 This defines how long a message should be queued before it's removed and not delivered.

 - Define the urgency of the message.
-This is useful in case the push service can do anything to deliver the message sooner.
+This is useful in case the push service is preserving the users battery life by only delivering high priority messages.

-- Give a push message a "topic" name that will replace a pending message with a new push.
+- Give a push message a "topic" name which will replace any pending message with this new message.

 ![When your server wishes to send a push message, it makes a web push protocol request to a push service.](/images/svgs/server-to-push-service.svg)

 ## Step 3: Push Event on the Users Device

-Once we've sent a push message, the push service will keep your message on it's server until one of two things happens:
+Once we've sent a push message, the push service will keep your message on it's server until one of following events occur:

 1. The device comes online and the push service can deliver the message.
-1. The message expires before it's delivered.
-If this occurs the push service removes the message from it's queue.
+1. The message expires.
+If this occurs the push service removes the message from it's queue and it'll never be delivered.

-When the push service does deliver a message, the browser will dispatch a `push` event in your service worker.
+When the push service does deliver a message, the browser will receive the message, decrypt any data and dispatch a `push` event in your service worker.

-A service worker is a "special" JavaScript file.
+A [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is a "special" JavaScript file.
 The browser can execute this JavaScript without your page being open.
-A service worker also has API's like push that aren't available outside of a service worker.
+It can even execute this JavaScript when the browser is closed.
+A service worker also has API's, like push, that aren't available in the web page (i.e. API's that aren't available out of a service worker script).

 It's inside the service worker's 'push' event that you can perform any background tasks.
-You can make analytics calls, cache pages offline or show notifications.
+You can make analytics calls, cache pages offline and show notifications.

 ![When a push message is sent from a push service to a users device, your service worker receives a push event.](/images/svgs/push-service-to-sw-event.svg)